frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 > This guide assumes basic familiarity with the Frictionless Framework.
 To learn more, please read the [Introduction](https://framework.frictionlessdata.io/docs/guides/introduction) and [Quick Start](https://framework.frictionlessdata.io/docs/guides/quick-start).

-Transforming data in Frictionless means modifying data and metadata from state A to state B. For example, it could be transforming a messy Excel file to a cleaned CSV file, or transforming a folder of data files to a data package we can publish easier.
+Transforming data in Frictionless means modifying data and metadata from state A to state B. For example, it could be transforming a messy Excel file to a cleaned CSV file, or transforming a folder of data files to a data package we can publish more easily.
 To read more about the concepts behind Frictionless Transform, please check out the [Transform Principles](#transform-principles) sections belows.

-Comparing to similiar Python's software like Pandas, Frictionless provides better control over metadata, modular API, and fully supports Frictionless Specifications.
-Also, it's a streaming framework with an ability to work with large data.
-As a downside of Frictionless architecture, it might be slower comparing to competitors, especially to projects like Pandas.
+In comparison to similiar Python software like Pandas, Frictionless provides better control over metadata, has a modular API, and fully supports Frictionless Specifications.
+Also, it is a streaming framework with an ability to work with large data.
+As a downside of the Frictionless architecture, it might be slower compared to other Python packages, especially to projects like Pandas.

+Keep reading below to learn about the principles underlying Frictionless Transform, or [skip ahead](/docs/guides/transform-guide#transform-functions) to see how to use the Transform code.

 ## Transform Principles